ClausPolanka/java-dj-view/README.md

 - [ ] Make implicit controller's view dependency explicit.
 - [ ] Add JavaFX view and use existing controller and model.
 - [ ] Write Unit-Tests for controllers and models.
+- [ ] Try to combine observers into one observer passing wanted information by args.